 Most homeowners budget 10% of the value of their home for their outdoor space.

 Curb appeal is crucial and yet so many choose to forego a simple re-design when money spent will ensure a good first impression.
 "Staged" landscape designs are based on the architecture and location of the home, as well as the aesthetic of the interior stagers.

 I find it beneficial to work with the existing gardener when installing a simple plant design, however a landscape installation company is sometimes needed for larger projects.
-Installation professionals can address the design specifications of soil amendments, irrigation, lighting, custom welding and other hardscape features like decks and patios.
+I have worked with many contractors over the years and can oversee the bid process if desired.

 "We love our new patios!
 Lauren listened to what I had been planning for months, and insisted upon some modifications based on her knowledge of what works and doesn't.
 Now, throughout the year, our outdoor rooms bring our family much more pleasure than our old tired lawn."